 "So likewise ye, when ye shall see all these things, know that it is near, even at the doors.
 Verily I say unto you, This generation shall not pass, till all these things be fulfilled" (Matthew 24:33-34).

-Notice how Jesus placed great emphasis upon the fulfillment of specific and highly detailed prophecies to be fulfilled within "this generation"--the generation of the those who piped and danced; the generation of those who sought a sign; the generation of those who refused to repent; the generation of those to whom Christ's resurrection from the dead would first be known; the generation who failed to heed the wisdom of one greater than Solomon; the generation that would find itself purified and then at the very last become seven times worse in the final end; the generation that could read the sky and the weather but could not tell the signs of the times, and, finally; the generation that would see the destruction of the Second Temple.
+Notice how Jesus placed great emphasis upon the fulfillment of specific and highly detailed prophecies to be fulfilled within "this generation"--the generation of those who piped and danced; the generation of those who sought a sign; the generation of those who refused to repent; the generation of those to whom Christ's resurrection from the dead would first be known; the generation who failed to heed the wisdom of one greater than Solomon; the generation that would find itself purified and then at the very last become seven times worse in the final end; the generation that could read the sky and the weather but could not tell the signs of the times, and, finally: the generation that would see the end of the Jewish State.

 Now let us examine the actions of the Judæans and see how what they did ultimately led to the disappearance of the Jewish State in antiquity.